indigo-dc/tts/gitbook/config.md

 would be https://tts.example.com/oidc (the port is not added as it is the default port for https, it would be the same for port 80 on SSL = false).

-If you are unsure just start WaTTS and check the logs.
-During the start of WaTTS it prints some some messages starting with 'Init:', one of them is 'Init: using local endpoint ....' which is telling you the uri to use.
+If you are unsure, just start the WaTTS and check the logs.
+During the start of WaTTS, it prints some messages starting with `Init:`, one of them is `Init: using local endpoint ....` which is telling you which uri to use.

 WaTTS uses the 'code-auth-flow' and is a 'web-application'.